kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 8 - Every addition to true knowledge is an addition to human power
 A script that adds the 128 to the env var TRUEKNOWLEDGE and print the answer and then a new line.
 I am gonna use the echo -e

+## Task 9 - Divide and Rule
+A script that prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are both env vars.